Skin Cancer – Treatment of Skin Lesions – Gold Coast Queensland

 Is it possible for skin cancer to return after removal?

 It’s difficult not to be worried about skin cancer returning when you’ve gone through the process of having it removed.
 Patients who remove basal or squamous cell skin cancers can usually expect permanent results.
 However, the reality is that there is always a small risk that skin cancer can return in the form of a new lesion, especially if you’ve had cancer before.
-Dr Doyle will help you develop a treatment plan that will include regular skin checks.
+Your doctor will help you develop a treatment plan that will include regular skin checks.
 This alone will help decrease your risk of any lesions becoming harmful in the future.
 Your medical history and the current condition of your skin will help determine how often you should undergo skin examinations.

 If you know that you’re at risk of developing new lesions, it’s important to protect your skin from the sun and to keep an eye on any skin changes.